 Historically, everybody’s been entitled to one free copy of their credit report every 12 months from each of the three nationwide credit reporting companies.
 When the COVID-19 pandemic began, however, Experian, Equifax and TransUnion announced that they would offer free credit reports to all Americans – every week.
-At the moment, the weekly offer for free credit reports is expected to last until April 20, 2022.
+That program is expected to end Dec.
+31, 2023.

 What credit cards offer free credit scores?

 Some of the big banks offering free credit scores include:

 - American Express.
 Whether you have an American Express credit card or not, you can find out your VantageScore for free on their website through MyCredit Guide.